smc1047/Clinical_Physiology/README.md

 To enter comments into chapter text start a new line and begin the line with a percent sign %

-% This is a comment that will not appear in the chapter when compiled
+% Anything starting with an “%” a comment that will not appear when compiled

 Note:
 Some of the chapters ended up taking on different names after I had named the files for the chapters (which is referred to in the index.tex file that tells LaTeX which files to put together (and in what order) for the book.
 I'll eventually change the file names and the index file to represent the new names.